 SMCR transitional arrangements: don’t be one of the late starters!

-In December 2017, the FCA published the latest consultation papers on the extension of the Senior Managers and Certification Regime (SMCR) to Insurers and all FCA authorised firms under the Financial Services and Markets Act (FSMA).
-The consultations proposed transitional arrangements and proposed a target effective date for insurers in late 2018 and all other authorised FSMA firms in H2 2019.
+In July 2018, the FCA and PRA published the latest set of policy statements and consultation papers on the extension of the Senior Managers and Certification Regime (SMCR) to insurers and FCA authorised firms under the Financial Services and Markets Act (FSMA).
+The publications provided near final rules, transitional arrangements and most significantly the go-live of 9th December 2019 (the insurance go-live of 10th December 2018 had already been announced).
 Although the proposed dates may, at first glance, appear to allow plenty of time to prepare, firms must seize the opportunity to learn from the mistakes of the banking implementation and begin planning for go-live today.

 Insurers have been operating their own distinct regime – the Senior Insurance Managers Regime (SIMR) – since March 2016, which will be superseded by SMCR later in the year.

 Many aspects of Senior Managers Regime (SMR) are already operational in a similar guise under SIMR, which will ease the transition to the new regime.
-For example, the FCA have mapped existing Senior Insurance Management Functions (SIMF) to those that are applicable under SMR, reducing the risk of complications in adoption.
+For example, the FCA have mapped existing Senior Insurance Management Functions (SIMF) to those that are applicable under SMR, with a few small additions, reducing the risk of complications in adoption.
 However, the most significant adjustment for insurers will be the transition to the Certification Regime and the introduction of Conduct Rules for all staff.

 The Certification Regime will replace the Approved Person Regime (APR).
 It places the responsibility for fitness and propriety (F&P) of ‘certified’ staff firmly upon the organisation, a shift from the current FCA approval issued as part of APR.
 The FCA have proposed a phased approach to this, whereby F&P of certified staff must be conducted within the first 12 months of go live, which should ease the transition to the new rules.
 However, all certified staff must comply with the Conduct Rules prior to go-live, thus the mandated training should be designed and delivered well ahead of the effective date in late 2018.
 Furthermore, the mechanisms must be in place to identify, control and train anyone moving into a certified role thereafter.